 ✅ No Max Late Fee

-In Texas, the law does not specify a maximum late fee you can charge on overdue invoices.
-Businesses in Texas must allow a grace period of one day following the due date before applying late fees.
+In Texas, while there is no stated maximum late fee for businesses, the fee must be reasonable.
+Late fees are presumed reasonable if they are not more than 10-12% of the total owing.
+Businesses in Texas must allow a grace period of two days following the due date before applying late fees.

 ✅ No Max Late Fee